ltgcgo/mint/docs/README.md

 * `HEALTH_CRITERIA`: _(not implemented)_ How to behave on passive health checks.
   * `asIs`: (default) Don't perform.
   * `loose`: Only switch to another origin if the worker cannot connect to the chosen one.
-  * `500`: Switch to another origin when the above happens, or when the server replies with a status code of `5xx`.
+  * `server`: Switch to another origin when the above happens, or when the server replies with a status code of `5xx`.
-  * `400`: Switch to another origin when the above happens, or when the server replies with a status code of `4xx`.
+  * `client`: Switch to another origin when the above happens, or when the server replies with a status code of `4xx`.